DrDrZ95/ManusProject/README.md

-# Qwen2-7B-Instruct AI Agent Application with .NET Web API
+# Qwen3-4B-Instruct AI Agent Application with .NET Web API

 [中文文档](README.zh_CN.md)

 This repository contains an AI agent application.
-It previously deployed the Qwen2-7B-Instruct model locally with a Python-based FastAPI accessible on port 2025.
+It previously deployed the Qwen3-4B-Instruct model locally with a Python-based FastAPI accessible on port 2025.
 It is now being structured to include a .NET 8.0 Web API backend and a placeholder for a React frontend.

 ## Project Overview

 This project aims to provide a solution for:

-1. Hosting AI model inference (currently Qwen2-7B-Instruct via existing Python scripts).
+1. Hosting AI model inference (currently Qwen3-4B-Instruct via existing Python scripts).
 2. Providing a .NET 8.0 Web API backend (`AgentWebApi/`) for agent logic and future integrations.
 3. Reserving a space for a React-based user interface (`AgentUI/`).
 4. Supporting model fine-tuning with Unsloth and LoRA for customization.
+5. Enabling dynamic external system access during inference via MCP integration.
+6. Providing data storage and analytics with ClickHouse and Elasticsearch integration.

 The implementation includes comprehensive documentation, setup scripts for the Python-based model serving, and the newly scaffolded .NET Web API project.